raymondworkshop/dev.programming/python/notes.md

 By using and implementing special methods of Python Data Model in your objects, your objects can **behave like the built-in types**, enabling the expressive coding style **Pythonic**.

 #### Data Sturctures
-* sequences
-  Python sequences are often categorized as **mutalbe or immutable**, and also could be considered as **flat sequences and container sequences**.
+* sequences - Python sequences are often categorized as **mutalbe or immutable**, and also could be considered as **flat sequences and container sequences**.
+    + container sequences -> hold **references** to the objects
+    + flat sequences (like str, bytes) -> more compact because of the physically store the value

-    - list -> mutable and mixed-type
+    + **list** -> mutable and mixed-type
+        - list comprehensions and generator expression

+    + **tuples** -> immutable lists
+        - tuples can hold records
+        - tuple unpacking -> parallel assignment

+    + array -> efficient because of only **the packed bytes for numeric data**
+        - for large sequences of numbers, this saves a lot of memory
-    - array
+        - NumPy lib

-* mappings
-* sets
+* collections
+    + dict and set
+        - **hash tables** are the engines for the high performance dicts
+        - hash tables must be sparse to work, they are **not space efficient**, compared to a low-level array a pointers to its elements (more compact but also much lower to search)

+    + Data class as a collection of fields

 * str versus bytes

 * Variables are mere labels